blockstack-packages/blockstack-ios-client/README.md

 pod 'Blockstack', :git => 'https://github.com/blockstack/blockstack-ios-client.git', :branch => 'swift3'
 ```

-And this is how looking up users is done in Swift 3:
+And this is how user lookup is done in Swift 3:

 ```swift
 let client = Blockstack(appId: "YOUR_APP_ID", appSecret: "YOUR_APP_SECRET")